Braves' run of 6 straight NL East titles ends with 4-3 loss to Marlins

 Ramon Laureano and Orlando Arcia homered off Bellozo, with Laureano's 404-foot drive to center cutting Atlanta's deficit to 4-3 in the sixth.
 Former Marlin Jorge Soler had a sacrifice fly in the third.

+The Marlins bounced back from a 20-4 loss to the Dodgers on Thursday, when star slugger Shohei Ohtani homered three times and stole two bases to become the first major leaguer with at least 50 home runs and 50 stolen bases in a season.

+“It speaks a lot to the guys in this clubhouse," Cronin said, "especially the pitching staff.
+We agreed to flush it and go after the Braves and try to spoil another playoff (contender’s) run.
+What you saw today was a perfect example of what baseball is all about.
+It doesn’t matter what you did the night before.
+You have another opportunity to come out here and compete.”

 Burger was voted the Marlins' most valuable player for the 2024 season by South Florida's chapter of the Baseball Writers' Association of America.
-Right-hander Declan Cronin was voted top rookie.
+Cronin was voted top rookie.

 TRAINER'S ROOM